tkishel/pe_tune/DESIGN.md

 ram_per_jruby_code_cache = 128
 ```

 PuppetServer jrubies are constrained based on both how many jrubies fit into unallocated memory and unallocated processors (one jruby per processor).
 PuppetServer memory is then set to the amount of memory required for the total calculated number of jrubies.

 ```
-possible_jrubies_by_ram = (unreserved Ram) / (ram_per_jruby + ram_per_jruby_code_cache)
+possible_jrubies_by_ram = (unreserved ram) / (ram_per_jruby + ram_per_jruby_code_cache)
-#rjubies capped by (unreserved cpus) or maximum_cpu_puppetserver, whichever is less.
+# rjubies capped by (unreserved cpu) or maximum_cpu_puppetserver, whichever is less.
 puppetserver_ram = jrubies * ram_per_jruby
 code_cache_ram = jrubies * ram_per_jruby_code_cache
 ```

 ###### Operating System and Other Services

 ```